Misunderstood Political Terms

 Some left-wing ideologists, for example, that of Barack Obama, Hillary Clinton, and virtually all other members of the Democratic Party, go so far as to hint at the U.S. Constitution's total inadequacy—a stance completely anathema to most thinking Americans.
 Generally, today’s left-wing ideologies include statism, liberalism, progressivism, fascism, nazism, socialism, and communism.
 Conversely, right-wing ideologies include classical liberalism, constitutionalism, capitalism, republicanism, and individualism.

-The Current Democratic and Republican Parties
+The Current Democratic and Republican Parties in the USA

 As we have a seen, "democratic" means people-centered, but because of subtle changes in political speechifying and a gradual usurpation of power, the current Democratic Party is the party of totalitarianism, statism, not the party of individualism and limited centralized power.
 The Republican Party more nearly represents the original founding fathers' conception of people-centered freedom, on which the United States of America is based.